Menheniot Looe Cricket Club Website

 Menheniot Looe Cricket Club is a vibrant, social cricket club where people go to enjoy themselves and have fun on and off the field.

-Menheniot Looe has a culture of training regularly, improving standards and sharing expertise across all levels of the club.
+At Menheniot Looe Cricket Club we want to have a culture of training regularly, improving standards and sharing expertise across all levels of the club.
+We applaud and recognise achievement.

-In 2015 our First XI will play in County Division 1 after being reprieved relegation last season; our second XI will play in County Division 4 East and our Third XI in County Division 6 East.
+In 2015 our First XI will play in County Division 1, our Second XI will play in County Division 4 East and our Third XI in County Division 6 East.

-The on-field goal for the 2015 season is to see its first team maintain their County Division 1 status and for the second team to achieve promotion back to County Division 3.
+The on-field goal for the 2015 season is to see the first team maintain their County Division 1 status and for the second team to at least consolidate its position, and with hard work and dedication, possibly achieve promotion back to County Division 3.

 Players of all teams are reminded to indicate their availability for matches as early as possible by logging on and completing the availability pages.
 Anyone who has difficulty logging on should contact Paul Juckett on email@example.com or Ross Ripley on firstname.lastname@example.org